 – The same musician cannot be part of several groups participating in the competition in the same year

-Applicants must complete the online form and attach all the documents requested on CMDL’s website bofore May 15.
-Applications are open from March 2 to May 15, 2020
+Applicants must complete the online form and attach all the documents requested on CMDL’s website.
+Applications will be open in Spring 2021.

 You will be asked to provide :